-The Balanced Performance Index (BPI) as a measure of a Australian dairy animal’s genetic merit for the combination traits that to contribute to a profitable business including production, health and fertility, overall type and feed efficiency.
+The Balanced Performance Index (BPI) as a measure of an Australian dairy animal’s genetic merit for the combination traits that contribute to a profitable business including production, health and fertility, overall type and feed efficiency.

-Of all the milking females entered in the Winter Fair, Guthrie Jackie had the top BPI calculated by DataGene in the April 2022 genetic evaluations.
-At BPI 311, she sits in the top 1% of Australian Holstein females.
+At just 15 months old, Lambda Carly’s genomic results provide detailed insight into her future performance.
+Of all the females entered in the Winter Fair, Emu Banks Lambda Carly 13614 had the top BPI calculated by DataGene in the June 2023 genetic evaluations.
+At BPI 402, she sits in the top 1% of Australian Holstein females.

 “Most dairy farmers want to breed cows that will have long, productive lives in their herd.
 To do this they need a combination of traits for profitable production and strong conformation and the genes to produce the next generation of great cows,” Peter said.

-Guthrie Jackie’s high BPI comes from an exceptionally high Protein Australian Breeding Value (ABV) and well above average ABVs for health traits such as Cell Count, Daughter Fertility, Mammary System and Survival.
+Lambda Carly’s high BPI comes from an exceptionally high Protein Australian Breeding Value (ABV) and well above average ABVs for health traits such as Cell Count, Mastitis Resistance, Daughter Fertility and Survival.